 Caregiving for Parkinson’s

-The National Parkinson Foundation offers a Caregiving 101 portal on their website with links to Parkinson’s blogs (see our Family CareGiver blog by Kate Kelsall of the “Shake, Rattle and Roll” blog), tips on what to expect at different stage of the disease, advice on how to identify caregiver stress and more.
+The Parkinson's Foundation offers a Caregiving 101 portal on their website with links to Parkinson’s blogs, tips on what to expect at different stage of the disease, advice on how to identify caregiver stress and more.

 “Caregiving for loved ones living with a chronic disease such is Parkinson’s disease requires the caregiver becomes educated about the disease,” said Cheryl A. Siefert, executive director of the Parkinson Association of the Rockies.
 “Day to day care is time consuming and occurs at a slower pace when caring for a person with Parkinson’s.
 While caregiving is time consuming, caregivers should avoid making caregiving an all-consuming activity.
 Being a well-balanced healthy caregiver is one of the greatest gifts the caregiver can give to the care receiver.”